We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Iron is an important mineral involved in several aspects of health.

 In fact, the body needs iron in order to make hemoglobin, an iron-containing protein in the red blood cells (RBCs) that helps deliver oxygen throughout the body (

-The body needs iron in order to make hemoglobin, an iron-containing protein in the red blood cells (RBCs).
-Hemoglobin helps your blood carry oxygen and deliver it to all of your other cells.
-Without hemoglobin, the body will stop producing healthy RBCs.
-Without enough iron, your child’s muscles, tissues, and cells won’t get the oxygen they need.
+Without hemoglobin, the body will stop producing healthy RBCs and without enough iron, your child’s muscles, tissues, and cells won’t get the oxygen they need (

-Breast-fed babies have their own iron stores and usually get enough iron from their mother’s milk for the first 6 months, while bottle-fed infants typically receive a formula fortified with iron.
-But when your older infant switches to eating more solid foods, they might not be eating enough iron-rich foods.
-This puts them at risk for iron-deficiency anemia.
+Breast-fed babies have their own iron stores and usually get enough iron from their mother’s milk for the first 6 months, while bottle-fed infants typically receive a formula fortified with iron (

 - learning and behavioral issues

 - delayed motor skills